Sebfh/knowledge/start-a-MVC4-project.md

 ## Bugs

 Running a ASP.NET MVC 4 application on a fresh IIS7 server wil not work.
 You need to add the following lines to your Web.config.
-Thank you [Colin Farr](http://www.britishdeveloper.co.uk/2010/06/dont-use-modules-runallmanagedmodulesfo.html)
+Thanks  to [Colin Farr](http://www.britishdeveloper.co.uk/2010/06/dont-use-modules-runallmanagedmodulesfo.html) for the solution.

 	<system.webServer>
     <modules>